Driveway tragedy: Motorist pinned brother-in-law to wall

 Police said Abraham, his wife and his brother-in-law were all washing their cars at Soundararajan's Shakleton Rd home in Mt Eden around 4pm on 13 March of last year when the accident occurred.

-While they continued with the chore, Soundararajan's wife also arrived home and parked her white Mahindra vehicle in the driveway, leaving her husband the key as she went inside.
+While they continued with the chore, Soundararajan's wife also arrived home and parked her vehicle in the driveway, leaving her husband the key as she went inside.

 Although noticing the seat was positioned further forward than in his own car, Abraham was initially able to slowly move the vehicle without incident, court documents state.
 But then his brother-in-law asked him to move the vehicle forward about half of a metre farther.